Linking Threat Tactics, Techniques, and Patterns with Defensive Weaknesses, Vulnerabilities and Affected Platform Configurations for Cyber Hunting: Analyzing 's Sources

 One can think of an ideal \ATTACKPATTERN as a bridge.
 It connects an attack to how it is executed and to where it is targeted.
 At this point in time, \bron users could benefit from more connected relational bridges.
 It is reasonable to expect that future efforts will more completely enumerate \ATTACKPATTERN{s} to assure a more relationally informative set of sources.
-However, given threat assessment technologies make use of these sources, this inventory-based analysis reveals possible blind spots.
+However, given threat assessment technologies make use of these sources, this inventory-based analysis reveals possible blind spots or unfinished curation.
+The ambiguity between the two possibilities is hard to resolve.

 Analyzing the number of links to and from each \WEAKNESS entry, we observe a large comparative increase (orders of magnitude) in the range, see Figure~\ref{fig:cwe_edges}, versus the information sources we have just analyzed.
 When, regardless of year, relationships to and from each \WEAKNESS entry are counted, the range is the highest for all information sources at $12,291$.
 The facts that \VULNERABILITIES, to which \WEAKNESS{es} connect, have the greatest quantity of entries and that \WEAKNESS{es} are general abstract concepts which explains this ranking.